wpsharks/comet-cache-kb/questions/2015/83-why-does-zencache-show-an-apc-extension-warning.md

 After extensive research, we discovered that the issue was related to a bug in PHP's APC extension: [PHP Bug #52144](https://bugs.php.net/bug.php?id=52144).

 Despite being outdated and buggy, the PHP APC extension is still commonly enabled by default on web servers that are running older versions of PHP, namely PHP v5.3 and PHP v5.4.
-(The [Opcache extension](http://php.net/manual/en/book.opcache.php) that replaces the APC extension is enabled by default in PHP v5.5+, so if you're running PHP v5.5+ it's likely that you don't have APC installed at all.)
+(The [OPcache extension](http://php.net/manual/en/book.opcache.php) that replaces the APC extension is enabled by default in PHP v5.5+, so if you're running PHP v5.5+ it's likely that you don't have APC installed at all.)

 We discovered that the APC extension is more likely to trigger a fatal error when PHP is running code that utilizes a lot of Closures, a newer feature of PHP (but one that is officially included with PHP v5.3 and PHP v5.4).
 Part of the work that went into ZenCache v150626 was a restructured codebase that more heavily utilizied Closures to improve code performance and manageability.
 As a result, the restructured codebase increased the likelihood of exposing that existing PHP bug.
 On some systems, just running more than one WordPress plugin that used Closures in its code increased the likelihood of a fatal error.